Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Room 𝘗𝘪𝘤 𝘚𝘢𝘪𝘯𝘵 𝘓𝘰𝘶𝘱 at Villa Magnolia

-Each room is different and you can tell a lot of thought has gone into the design of the rooms.
-Book early, our room was the last room available.
-Fantastic check-in and service from our host Nezha who made us feel really welcome.
+Each room is different, and you can tell a lot of thought has gone into its design.
+Book early; our room was the last room available.
+We had a fantastic check-in and service from our host, Nezha, who made us feel really welcome.

 𝗪𝐫𝐞𝐧’𝐬 𝐯𝐢𝐞𝐰: This was such a memorable Guest House stay.
-I loved all the design flair and the functionality from bedside USB port sockets, a fabulous walk-in shower, a comfortable king-sized bed, tea and coffee, and filtered water; both still and sparkling, available beside the pool.
+I loved all the design flair and functionality, from bedside USB port sockets to a fabulous walk-in shower, a comfortable king-sized bed, tea and coffee, and filtered water, both still and sparkling, available beside the pool.
 The WiFi was good.
 A fabulous breakfast is included.

-We took the evening 𝐌𝐞𝐧𝐮 𝐝𝐮 𝐒𝐨𝐢𝐫 dinner option which was a wonderful 3-course dinner for €25.
+We took the evening 𝐌𝐞𝐧𝐮 𝐝𝐮 𝐒𝐨𝐢𝐫 dinner option, a fabulous 3-course dinner for €25.

-𝐕𝐢𝐥𝐥𝐚 𝐌𝐚𝐠𝐧𝐨𝐥𝐢𝐚 is going to be best suited to those either with their own transport or who are looking to be in a quiet residential area.
-It’s 5km from the City Centre, with parking.
-Or accessible via a Tram and Bus from the City Centre.
+𝐕𝐢𝐥𝐥𝐚 𝐌𝐚𝐠𝐧𝐨𝐥𝐢𝐚 is best suited to those with their own transport or who are looking to live in a quiet residential area.
+It’s 5km from the City Centre, with parking, or accessible via a Tram and bus.

 Views of Villa Magnolia, Montpellier